Kelechi-Okorie/alx-system_engineering-devops/0x01-shell_permissions/README.md

 File 2-group - Prints all the groups the current user is part File 3-new_owner - Changes owner of file hello to user betty File 4-empty - creates an empty file
+File 5-execute - adds execute permission to the owner of the file hello